 A key element of my retreats is always the practice of journaling or writing.
 While the first day or two can be tough until I quiet down my mind, once I get settled thoughts inevitably turn inwards and I usually get lots of insights.
 It is essential to write things down and also write about all your struggles.
 This will help you remember the lessons you learned and also help you if you have someone guiding you to the retreat, as you will have a handy reference during your talks with the guide.

-I’m still experimenting with the ideal duration of retreats and also their frequency.
-However, I suspect there are no hard and fast rules for that.
+There are no hard and fast rules for the duration of retreats and their frequency.
 If you manage to find a place that you like and is not that far from home, I think that would be a really good win, as you can go there whenever you feel that you need to.
 So far, I have tended to stick to 4 or 5 days as that gives me enough time to quieten down and be very productive while at the same time not staying away from my family and normal life too long.

 Have you ever been on such a retreat?
 How did it help you?